 Currently there are a number of similar currencies and LETS systems but they did not achieve the success of Wörgl and Lignières-en-Berry.
-In order to make the money a spectacular success the following conditions must be met:
+In order to make the money a success, the following conditions must be met:

 - the currency must be exchangeable in regular usury money but exchanging it must be less attractive than keeping it;

-- at least initially the currency has to be backed with regular usury money;
+- at least initially the currency has to be backed with regular money;

 - there must be an incentive to use the money in the form of a holding tax;